Fabtech logo

 Still Deciding Between an EAM or CMMS Software?

-While EAM and CMMS systems share many features and functions, the key difference lies in the breadth and depth of their facility maintenance and asset management solutions.
+Yes, EAM and CMMS systems share many features and functions.
+But the key difference lies in the breadth and depth of their asset management capabilities.
 Every organization has unique operations, assets and needs, making it crucial to assess your requirements.
-With CMMS systems now offering more robust capabilities on par with those of EAMs, it may be worthwhile for organizations still weighing their options to start with a CMMS.
+As CMMS systems offer more robust capabilities, it may be worth it for your organization to start with a CMMS.
 As your needs evolve, you can always scale up to an EAM if necessary.

 Kaia is a content marketing specialist at Coast.
 She is completing her undergraduate degree in Digital Media and Culture at King’s College London.
 When she’s not working, she can be found flipping through racks at the thrift store, planning her next dinner party or lazing by a river somewhere in Northern California.